 Living Compass Lent program: https://www.livingcompass.org/lent On this link you can sign up for a daily email reflection.
 This is the same as the printed version that we have available at the church.
 You can also download a pdf of the study guide by clicking here.

 Lent Madness: Lent Madness began in 2010 as the brainchild of the Rev. Tim Schenck.
 In seeking a fun, engaging way for people to learn about the men and women comprising the Church’s Calendar of Saints, Tim came up with this unique Lenten devotion.
 Combining his love of sports with his passion for the lives of the saints, Lent Madness was born.
 Rev. Mark typically posts each day on Facebook about the matchup.
 Click here for additional information and the Saintly Scorecard

 Daily Morning and Evening Prayer (apps available for iPhone and Android as well) Here is the full service with readings and canticles.
 Just click and enjoy.

-Society of St. John the Evangelist: This link will take you to multiple resources from the Epsicopal Monastic Community in Cambridge Massachusettes.
+Society of St. John the Evangelist: This link will take you to multiple resources from the Episcopal Monastic Community in Cambridge Massachusetts.